UWM-COMPSCI746-F25/assignment-2-beatsaber-clone-Chubbles1/README.md

 UWM Email: tkdang@uwm.edu

-Third Party Assets: ChatGPT as a starting point, Google Gemini for bulk of code
+Third Party Assets: ChatGPT as a starting point, Google Gemini for bulk of code.

+NOTE: Camera Reset functionality is currently on the "menu_button" of the left controller.
+The functionality of Oculus button (also called "menu_button") for the right controller I could not properly figure out how to override.

 ## Getting Started